-This bill adds corn as an item for which jurisdictions may issue permits to exceed weight restrictions by 10 percent.
+This bill, as amended, provides that jurisdictions may issue permits to exceed weight restrictions by 10 percent during the transportation of plant crops.

 B. Fiscal impact sections: Identify and provide a brief description of the sections of the measure which have fiscal impact.
 Include any assumptions and comments relevant to the analysis.